EliTejeda/EliTejeda/README.md

 - 👋 Hi, I’m @EliTejeda
-- 👀 I’m interested in design, videon Games and all kinds of Illustration tecnics
+- 👀 I’m interested in design, videogames and all kinds of Illustration tecnics
 - 🌱 I’m currently learning JS to become a Front-End Dev
 - 💞️ I’m looking to collaborate on proyects that involve design and Illustration
 - 📫 How to reach me ...here in Github or Discord as LizzyHouses